-Students seeking the MEDCI degree at LSUS may transfer up to six of the necessary hours provided that the final fifty per cent be in residence at LSUS, and provided that the transferred credit be at the level of B or better and from a regionally accredited institution, and provided that the transferred credit be approved by the graduate Program Director and the faculty members whose expertise is in courses under review for transfer credit.
+Candidates seeking the MEDCI degree at LSUS may transfer up to six of the necessary hours provided that (1) the final fifty per cent be in residence at LSUS, (2) the transferred credit be at the level of B or better and from a regionally accredited institution, and (3) the transferred credit be approved by the graduate Program Director and the faculty members whose expertise is in courses under review for transfer credit.
 Educational Research and Specialty area courses must be taken at LSUS.